-Assessments have been recognized and embraced by progressive companies for over 40 years.
-Assessment instruments are typically created by industrial psychologists who have determined that they can predict if an individual is a good fit for a role based upon having the candidate answer a battery of questions.
+Assessments have been recognized and embraced by progressive companies for over 50 years.
+Assessment instruments are created by industrial psychologists who have determined that they can predict if an individual is a good fit for a role based upon having the candidate answer a battery of questions.
 The EEOC makes it clear that no assessment may discriminate based on race, color, sex, national origin, religion, disability.
 EEOC goes further by stating that assessments cannot be used if they disproportionately exclude people in a particular group by race, sex, or another covered basis, unless the employer can justify the test or procedure under the law.
-You can be assured that all assessments offered by eHire have undergone stringent testing and validation to ensure that they are in compliance with all regulatory requirements including Title VII of the Civil Rights Act of 1964..
+You can be assured that all assessments offered by eHire are validated to ensure that they are in compliance with all regulatory requirements including Title VII of the Civil Rights Act of 1964..

 How does eHire charge for their service?